bibisixtynine/zx80app/readme.md

   - NEW 231227: create link to share the game
   - fullscreen preview
   - debugging with chrome/chromium/edge/safari developper tools integrated in the explorer... on desktop
+  - NEW 231230: Error message will display in red
   - a couple of examples works nicely

 What is not working/in progress :